 "We needed to strengthen liquidity and started by turning to the bank with which we had a good relationship, but got the cold shoulder.
 As an entrepreneur, you have an old idea that outside the bank you can get money even though everything is worse.
 When we found Froda, we learned that it could even be better.
 We got a better interest rate than we would have gotten at the bank in that situation.
 Looking ahead to when we want to make an investment to start making our own pots, for example, it's great to be able to start with Froda."

-In 2021, Froda launched a strategic investment in embedded financing, and through it, the company has expanded to the Nordic region, the United Kingdom and Germany, and has entered into partnerships with, among others, Visa, Lunar and Checkout.com.
+In 2021, Froda launched an embedded finance initiative, through which the company has expanded to the Nordic region, the UK and Germany and entered into partnerships with Visa, Lunar and Checkout.com, among others.
+As a credit market company, Froda is under the supervision of Finansinspektionen.